gutierrezfredo/wp-functions/README.md

 ```

-# Use Relevanssi in search instead of the default search
+# Use Relevanssi search instead of the default
 ## Relevanssi search plugin needs to be installed

 ```php